-Component Description " ) Power button When the computer is off, press the button to turn on the computer.
+mponent Description (1) U Power button When the computer is off, press the button to turn on the computer.
 When the computer is on, press the button briefly to initiate Sleep.
 When the computer is in the Sleep state, press the button briefly to exit Sleep.
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
 CAUTION: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
-To learn more about your power settings, see your power options: Right-click the Power icon, and then select Power Options.
-(2) Vent Enables airflow to cool internal components.
+To learn more about your power settings, see your power options: Right-click the Power icon mathematical section of the select Power (2) Spockors Options.
+(2) Speakers (3) Vent Produce sound.
+Enables airflow to cool internal components. vent Enables airflow to cool internal components.
 NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
 It is normal for the internal fan to cycle on and off during routine operation.
-(3) Speakers (2) Produce sound.